 - And Rapport Breaking

-This is the tone that a lot of people use in today’s society without even knowing it (which was even the same of me!)
-This is the tone that people will use with someone that they think is a lot higher status than they are.
+This is the tone that most people use in today’s society without even knowing it (which was even the same of me!)
+This is the tone that people will use with someone that they think is higher status than they are.